adolfoalvarez/adolfoalvarez.github.com/_posts/2014-11-10-the-free-open-and-proprietary-flavors-of-r.md

 Nevertheless, those who require technical support or flawless integration with big data implementations can find high standard solutions provided by reputed companies such as Revolution R or Oracle.
 The adoption of R in the business world is now a reality, and besides the referred examples, many other big IT/analytics firms are recommending to integrate R with their systems.
 But we will speak about that integration in a further post...

 Thank you for reading, and if you like the post please let your best friends know!

+*Edit*
+- Thanks to Hadley Wickham for mentioning that there is available one <a href="http://cran.R-project.org/web/packages/packages.rds" target="_blank">.rds file</a> with information of CRAN packages .

+- Thanks to Noam Ross for mentioning some R versions not included in the first version of this post.
+A comparison of some R versions can be found <a href="http://blog.revolutionanalytics.com/2014/07/dsc-2014.html" target="_blank">here</a>